 Leverage Real-time Data for Targeted Outreach at Vulnerable Moments

 Advances in informatics allow payers to receive real-time data to identify individuals with OUD who are vulnerable to recurrence and overdose.
 For example, in Virginia Medicaid, payers leverage pharmacy data to track interruptions in MOUD receipt, particularly during the first month of treatment.
 Patients with a greater than 7-day interruption in MOUD are contacted, encouraged to continue MOUD, and provided with home delivery of medications if transportation is a barrier.
-Similarly, through the state’s health information exchange, payers receive real-time alerts if a patient presents to the emergency department (ED) with a diagnosis related to OUD, which triggers outreach from a care coordinator.
+Similarly, through the state’s health information exchange, payers receive real-time alerts if a patient presents to the ED with a diagnosis related to OUD, which triggers outreach from a care coordinator.
 Payers across the country can leverage their pharmacy and ED data to identify when individuals with OUD may be most vulnerable and provide outreach to them.

 Pay Providers to Maintain Robust Networks of Addiction Care